How To Know When It’s Time For A Change

 Have you been there?

-Trying to figure out your life, trying really hard to think of a way to get through one more day at work or to pass this next test?
+Trying to figure out your life, trying really hard to think of a way to get through one more day at work, or to pass this next exam?

 How does all the worrying make you feel?

-How long can you take it; or are you already at a point when you tell yourself each and every day “I can’t take it anymore!”
+How long can you take it?
+Or are you already at a point when you tell yourself each and every day “I’ve had enough!”?

-Coming back from vacation only to start planning the next one before I’ve even seen the photos from the last trip.
+- Coming back from vacation, you start planning the next one before you’ve even seen the photos from the last trip.

-Ignoring your co-workers because you hate the questions they ask and find them strangely annoying although you used to hang out before and you enjoyed it.
+- Ignoring your co-workers because you hate the questions they might ask and find them strangely annoying.

 Maybe your job got boring after years of performing the same tasks.